smegason/Goo/docs/source/getting_started/installation.rst

    Goo is not currently not compatible with Blender 4.1 because of a dependency clash with the `RoadRunner Simulation Engine <https://libroadrunner.readthedocs.io/en/latest/index.html>`__.
 Use Blender 4.0 while we are working towards implementing biocircuitery in Goo.

-2. Download the Goo library from `GitHub <https://github.com/smegason/Goo>`__.
+2. Clone the Goo library from `GitHub <https://github.com/smegason/Goo>`__.
 Download the zip file of the latest release, and unzip it in an empty folder. \n Alternatively, it can be downloaded from the command line as follows:

    .. code-block:: bash